William Halsey Jr.: Early Pacific carrier raids

-Halsey and Enterprise slipped back into Pearl Harbor on the evening of December 8.
-Surveying the wreckage of the Pacific Fleet, he remarked, "Before we're through with them, the Japanese language will be spoken only in hell."
+Halsey and Enterprise slipped back into Pearl Harbor on the evening of 8 December.
+Surveying the wreckage of the Pacific Fleet, he remarked, "Before we're through with them, the Japanese language will be spoken only in Hell".
 Halsey was an aggressive commander.
-Above all else, he was an energetic and demanding leader who had the ability to invigorate the U.S. Navy's fighting spirit when most required.
+Above all else, he was an energetic and demanding leader.
 In the early months of the war, as the nation was rocked by the fall of one western bastion after another, Halsey looked to take the fight to the enemy.
-Serving as commander, Carrier Division 2, aboard his flagship Enterprise, Halsey led a series of hit-and-run raids against the Japanese, striking the Gilbert and Marshall islands in February, Wake Island in March, and carrying out the Doolittle Raid in April 1942 against the Japanese capital Tokyo and other places on Japan's largest and most populous island Honshu, the first air raid to strike the Japanese Home Islands, providing an important boost to American morale.
-Halsey's slogan, "Hit hard, hit fast, hit often," soon became a byword for the Navy.
+Serving as commander of Carrier Division 2, aboard his flagship Enterprise, Halsey led a series of hit-and-run raids against the Japanese, striking the Gilbert and Marshall islands in February, Wake Island in March, and carrying out the Doolittle Raid in April 1942 against the Japanese capital Tokyo and other places on Japan's largest and most populous island Honshu, the first air raid to strike the Japanese Home Islands, providing an important boost to American morale.
+Halsey's slogan, "Hit hard, hit fast, hit often", soon became a byword for the Navy.

-Halsey returned to Pearl Harbor from his last raid on May 26, 1942, in poor health due to the extremely serious and stressful conditions at hand.
+On 26 May 1942, Halsey returned to Pearl Harbor from his last raid in poor health due to the extremely serious and stressful conditions at hand.
 He had spent nearly all of the previous six months on the bridge of the carrier Enterprise, directing the Navy's counterstrikes.
-Psoriasis covered a great deal of his body and caused unbearable itching, making it nearly impossible for him to sleep.
-Gaunt and having lost 20 lb, he was medically ordered to the hospital in Hawaii and was successfully treated.
+Psoriasis covered much of his body and caused unbearable itching, making it nearly impossible for him to sleep.
+Gaunt and having lost 20 lb, he was medically ordered to the hospital in Hawaii where he received treatment.